Drookoo/Python32/README.md

 # Whalecum to my Sandbox
-Most things are going to be in python 3.0
+Most things are to be in python 3.0 ok, maybe everything

+andrewku123@gmail.com